This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Cerebral palsy imaging tests include ultrasounds, CT scans, and MRIs.
-These scans help doctors look for brain damage and confirm a diagnosis of cerebral palsy along with other diagnostic methods.
+These scans help doctors look for brain damage and confirm a diagnosis of cerebral palsy, along with other diagnostic methods.
 Imaging scans can be a little scary but are not painful.

 Magnetic Resonance Imaging (MRI)

 An MRI (magnetic resonance imaging) is one of the most effective imaging tests, as it uses both radio waves and magnetic fields to capture images of the child’s brain and, if needed, the child’s spine.
-However, these types of tests can be tricky when performed on children, as they must remain still for a lengthy imaging session, which generally lasts anywhere from 35 to 45 minutes.[1]

 It’s also usually uncomfortable for children due to loud noises and being confined, but the test itself is painless.
-Often a child is sedated so they will not move excessively.
+Often, a child is sedated so they will not move excessively.

 If an MRI of the brain is needed only, the images will indicate any abnormalities in the brain structure.
 If an MRI of the spinal cord is conducted, it helps reveal any abnormalities that cause leg spasticity problems, bladder issues, and complications of the bowels.